o/crypt-php/README.md

 Introduction
 ------------
-cryptPHP is class for encrypting and decrypting any data type in PHP.
+crypt-php is class for encrypting and decrypting any data type in PHP.
 It uses libmcrypt and rjindael-192 (also known as AES192) algorithm.
 It tested on Mac OS X server and some (Ubuntu and Centos) Linux distributions.

 How to use
 ----------
-Include cryptPHP.php to your PHP project and call cryptPHP class with new operator.
+Include Crypt.php to your PHP project and call Crypt class with new operator.
 It checks your environment is mcrypt installed correctly.

 Encryption
 ==========

-<pre>$crypt = new cryptPHP;</pre>
+<pre>$crypt = new Crypt;</pre>
 Now provide a secret key for encrypting and decrypting given data.
 This secret key must 8 character at least.

 <pre>$crypt->setKey('eff99cfe6876008c6a6e080e4a382be1');</pre>